Tom DeBlass: Bellator MMA

 DeBlass returned from his short-lived retirement and made his Bellator debut against Carlos Brooks at Bellator 95 and won by TKO at the end of the second round after the doctor decided that Brooks could not continue.

 DeBlass was scheduled to face former IFL Light Heavyweight Champion Vladimir Matyushenko at Bellator 108 on November 15, 2013.
 However Matyushenko was forced out of the bout due to a broken hand.
 DeBlass instead fought fellow UFC veteran Jason Lambert at the event.
 He won the fight via knockout in the first round.

 Tom DeBlass was scheduled to fight Muhammed Lawal on September 5, 2014, at Bellator 123; however, Tom DeBlass suffered a knee injury and was forced off the card.
 The bout with Lawal was rescheduled for Bellator 131 on November 15, 2014.
 However, on November 1, it was announced that DeBlass had suffered a cut during training and had to withdraw from the bout.

 ONE Championship

 On May 17, 2020, DeBlass came out of retirement and signed with ONE Championship.

+In September 2024, DeBlass was appointed as a VP of Submission Grappling for ONE Championship.

 Personal life

 Tom DeBlass runs his own BJJ and MMA gym and has coached numerous students to a high level, including fellow MMA fighter and ADCC veteran Garry Tonon.
 DeBlass lives in the Forked River section of Lacey Township, New Jersey.

 In November 2021, DeBlass released his biography and it quickly became a best-seller in the martial arts biography category on Amazon.
 In it, he revealed that he had suffered sexual abuse as a child and explained how he was able to overcome that in order to succeed as a BJJ and MMA competitor.
 DeBlass has also been open about his usage of Testosterone replacement therapy, and is a strong advocate for it.

+DeBlass arranged to have a live discussion with Rener Gracie on April 14, 2023 which would be centred around a Brazilian jiu-jitsu injury lawsuit that Gracie gave expert witness testimony in, resulting in a $46,000,000 payout.